Crio-Bytes/Web/Building a JS-based Drum-Kit Webpage/README.md

 ```
 ## Preview

-Here's the live website preview of what we'll be building in this microbyte: [LINK](https://my-drum-kit.web.app/)
+Here's the live preview of what we'll be building in this microbyte: [Click Here](https://my-drum-kit.web.app/)

 ## Activities